 - General Defense of the home: Shotgun, 9mm AR Carbine, .223 Carbine with the right ammo.

-- Personal Defense: Gun that will have enough ammo to serve two people and get you out of the situation or to a rifle.
+- Personal Self Defense: Gun that will have enough ammo to serve two people and get you out of the situation or to a rifle.